DanielWilliamFaessler/appProjectEsp32/closetgarden/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-Site to make virtual ESP32: https://wokwi.com/ -> just use a simple weather esp32 example to get started and set up client and topic appropriately
+Site to make virtual ESP32: https://wokwi.com/ -> just use a simple weather esp32 example to get started and set up topic appropriately (garden/sensor)